shehreendheda/katacoda-scenarios/createslo/step3.md

 [Add grademe for monitor]

-The monitor you created will be the SLI that for the SLO.
+The monitor you created will be the SLI for the SLO.
 To create the SLO, click **Continue**.